Tracardi/documentation/docs/docs/qa/what_is_cross_domain_click.md

 5. Session Management: Tracardi invalidates the session if the profile ID is incorrect and creates a new one if necessary.

+!!!
+Tip

+   The destination web site musts have tracardi connected and tracker.context.tracardiPass set to true.

 This approach ensures consistent customer identification across your owned domains, improving user tracking and analytics capabilities.